waterhog/gaia_plastics/README.md

 **Goal of the project**

 The goal of the project is to provide near-real-time data about plastics in rivers.
 We know that plastic washed into the ocean from rivers is a major source of ocean plastic; **around 90% of the plastic in the ocean come from only 9 or 10 major rivers** **citation needed**.
 Despite this, **there is a severe lack of data about plastics in rivers**.
 Without data, it is difficult to take action.
 We hope this data can be used to organize cleanups, help businesses and local government agencies to handle their waste, and even help drive regulation.

+**Intended users**

+We have designed the project so that it is affordable and (relatively) easy to set up, because we want to engage citizen scientists, teachers, students, anyone with interest.
+But, any individual or organization can build a device and start collecting data.
+Our project is under a General Public License (see below for more information).

 ## Requirements